 There are four options for beginning students at UVM.
-Most economics majors begin with introductory courses in macroeconomics (EC11) and microeconomics (EC12).
+Most economics majors begin with introductory courses in macroeconomics (ECON 1400) and microeconomics (ECON 1450).
 These courses fulfill the distribution requirements for social sciences, and are required for a minor or major in economics, as well as programs outside the College of Arts and Sciences such as business administration.

 Economics gives you an understanding of how individuals and the societies they live in provide for material needs and wants.
 The subject addresses a variety of issues including employment, inflation, growth and development, technological change, international trade, money and banking, poverty, the environment, and the role of markets and governments in economic processes.

 B.A. & B.S.
 Options